 Optimizing your Google+ page for local search will drive more qualified traffic to your page.
 Complete listings are more attractive to searchers.
 Narrowing down your categories filters searchers who are more likely to be conversions to your website.
 Optimizing your Google+ page and ensuring all directory pages have consistent information helps your odds of ending up in the local pack for specific keywords.

-When it comes down to it, use local search optimization techniques to target the right kind of traffic rather than all traffic as much as possible.
+When it comes down to it, use local search optimization techniques and tactics to target the right kind of traffic rather than all traffic as much as possible.
 In most cases, less traffic can equal a higher rate of conversions from local search.